Pastrnak scores twice, Bruins hand Flyers 5th straight loss | NHL.com

 Charlie McAvoy and James van Riemsdyk each had a goal and an assist, and Danton Heinen and Charlie Coyle scored for Boston (31-9-9).
 Linus Ullmark made 35 saves for Boston, which won for the seventh time in eight games.

+"We've lost ourselves a little bit here," Flyers coach John Tortorella said.
+"I think we've lost confidence offensively, although I thought we generated some offense today.
+That's how the League works sometimes, you have some good weeks and you have some struggles.
+We're having some struggles now.
+We've just got to try to put our head down and see if we can solve some problems and get better."

-Pastrnak made it 1-0 at 14:09 of the first period with a shot from the right face-off circle.
+Pastrnak scored the first of four Bruins goals in a 4:14 span in the first period, with a shot from the right face-off circle making it 1-0 at 14:09

+"I was looking to give and go with 'Pav' (Pavel Zacha), but then I recognized I have a little bit more time," Pastrnak said.
+"I saw my [defenseman] and tried to go through his legs and definitely use the [defenseman] that was on me as a screen."

 Heinen made it 3-0 at 16:47 when he tipped a shot by Brandon Carlo.

+"I actually thought the Flyers were significantly better than us the first 10 minutes of the game, and our big-time players made some big-time plays, including our goaltender, who was spectacular," Bruins coach Jim Montgomery said.

-Van Riemsdyk scored to make it 5-0 at 1:15 of the second period.
+Van Riemsdyk scored to push the lead to 5-0 at 1:15 of the second period.
+Pastrnak got to a loose puck behind the Philadelphia net and found van Riemsdyk in front.

+"He's a game-breaker, right?"
+Montgomery said of Pastrnak.
+"And he gives us an advantage that, in close games, we can win them."

+Pastrnak has 17 points (11 goals, six assists) in a seven-game point streak against the Flyers, and 42 points (26 goals, 16 assists) in 29 games against them.
+The forward said he's had a special connection with Philadelphia, where Boston made him the No. 25 pick of the 2014 NHL Draft.

 Foerster scored from the slot to make it 5-1 at 15:23, and made it 5-2 at 11:24 of the third period when his shot from the slot went off the stick of Bruins defenseman Matt Grzelcyk.